-The Credit Union follows ASC Topic 842, Leases, recognizing ROU assets and lease liabilities on the Credit Union's statements of financial condition.
-At December 31, 2023, the Credit Union had 10 operating leases for retail branch locations.
-The remaining initial lease terms range from 3 months to 9.3 years, with most leases carrying optional extensions of 5 years.
-The Credit Union will include optional lease term extensions in the ROU assets and lease liabilities when management believes it is reasonably certain that the term extension will be exercised, and will be determined based on indicators that the Credit Union would have an economic incentive to extend the lease.
-Short term leases, having a term of one year or less, are expensed in the period of the lease.
-To calculate the present value of future lease payments, the Credit Union uses the incremental borrowing rate, which is equal to the FHLB advance rate at the time of the lease inception, or at January 1, 2022, for leases in place at that date.
+The Credit Union follows Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 842, Leases, recognizing ROU assets and lease liabilities on the Credit Union's statements of financial condition.
+At December 31, 2024, the Credit Union had 10 operating leases for retail branch locations.
+The remaining initial lease terms range from one year to 9.6 years, with most leases carrying optional extensions of 5 years.
+The Credit Union will include optional lease term extensions in the ROU assets and lease liabilities when management believes it is reasonably certain that the term extension will be exercised, which will be determined based on indicators that the Credit Union would have an economic incentive to extend the lease.
+Short-term leases, having a term of one year or less, are expensed in the period of the lease.
+To calculate the present value of future lease payments, the Credit Union uses the incremental borrowing rate, which is equal to the FHLB advance rate at the time of the lease inception.

 The minimum monthly lease payments are generally based on square footage of the leased premises, with escalating minimum rent over the lease term.
-At December 31, 2023, the Credit Union was committed to paying approximately \$151,000 per month in minimum monthly lease payments.
+At December 31, 2024, the Credit Union was committed to paying approximately \$147,000 per month in minimum monthly lease payments.
 The minimum monthly lease payment over the initial lease term, including any free rent period, was used to calculate the ROU and lease liability.
-The Credit Union's current leases do not include any non-lease components.
+The Credit Union's current leases do not include any nonlease components.

-Total lease expense included in the Credit Union's income statement includes the amortized lease expense under ASC Topic 842, Leases, combined with variable lease expenses for maintenance or other expenses as defined in the individual lease agreements.
+Total lease expense included in the Credit Union's income statement includes the amortized lease expense under ASC 842 combined with variable lease expenses for maintenance or other expenses as defined in the individual lease agreements.